cuongvu3009/feedback-app-munchi/README.md

 ### **Overview**:

 The frontend of this project is a React application, utilizing the Stripe API for payment functionalities.
-The application also integrates various testing libraries and several other beneficial dependencies.

 ### **📦 Dependencies**: